paulohsilvapinto/aws-certify/docs/services/database/dynamodb.md

 - Standard
 - Infrequent Access

+## Read Consistency Modes

+DynamoDB data is replicated across multi-AZs.
+The data you are trying to read, maybe is being fetched from a different node than the one the data was originally written.
+The data could be out-of-date in the replicated node depending on the time interval between the write and the read operations.

+Considering this scenario, there are two options for Read Consistency mode, which you can set for each GET API request:

+- **Eventually Consistent Read**: You may get stale data, but it is cheaper.
+This is the default mode.
+- **Strongly Consistent Read**: It ensures no stale data will be retrieved, but will double the RCU consumption and may introduce additional latency.

 ## Capacity Modes

 Table capacity is defined by the RCU (Read Capacity Units) and WCU (Write Capacity Units).
 There are two modes for setting these variables, and it's possible to change between them once every 24 hours.
 They can be:

-- **Provisioned**: RCU and WCU must be supplied according to the expected workload and you can optionally enable the auto-scale.
-They can be exceeded momentarily.
+- **Provisioned**: RCU and WCU must be supplied according to the expected workload and you can optionally enable the auto-scale and set the min, max, and target percentage values for the auto-scale to operate.
+RCU and WCU can be exceeded momentarily.
 In this case, the extra consumption will come from the **Burst Capacity**.
 If the Burst Capacity is depleted, a *ProvisionedThroughputExceededException* will be raised.
 Exponential backoff is recommended to normalize the operation.
 - **On-demand**: Automatically scales RCU and WCU up or down, but is more expensive than Provisioned mode.
+There is no throttling in this mode.
+Ideal for hard-to-predict workloads.

+{: .important }
+> RCUs and WCUs are divided evenly between all table partitions.
+This is an important reason for avoiding hot partitions!

 ### WCU (Write Capacity Units)

-- WCU represents one item per second for an item of up to 1 KB in size (rounded up).
+WCU represents one item per second for an item of up to 1 KB in size (rounded up).
+So the required WCU will be:

 {: .note }
 > $$